 In-ceiling speakers can be smaller than in-wall sound systems.
 They are usually 6.5 inches wide but can be up to 8 inches.
 This means that they have a narrower soundfield than more prominent in-wall sound systems.
 This could be a problem depending on your needs.

 In-ceiling speakers are compact and can only fit 6.5 inches of technology in an audio system enclosure.
 In-ceiling speakers can be used for listening and not for high-powered sound, instead of more prominent in-wall sound systems.

 It would help if you buy more

 First, you will need to decide whether you want ceiling sound systems or in-wall/on-wall speakers.
-The main difference is that in and on-wall speakers have mounted frontfiring with the speakers pointed horizontally across a room.
+The main difference is that in and on-wall speakers have ceiling or wall mounted speakers frontfiring with the speaker pointed horizontally across a room.